 The liquidity risk management of the Bank, is aligned with the Liquidity Coverage Ratio ("LCR") and Net Stable Funding Ratio ("NSFR") requirements issued by BNM.
-NSFR compliance became effective from 1 July 2020.
 In addition, the Bank maintains a liquidity compliance buffer to meet any unexpected cash outflows.
 The day-to-day funding management, is undertaken by treasury operations and this includes the maintenance of a portfolio of highly liquid assets, that can be easily liquidated to meet the unforeseeable demand in cash flows arising from the maturity of deposits and loans.
-As at 31 March 2021, the Bank holds a sizeable balance of government securities amounting to RM666,687,000 (2020: RM592,261,000) or 74% (2020: 71%) of its portfolio of securities.
+As at 31 March 2022, the Bank holds a sizeable balance of government securities (MGS & GII) amounting to RM426,799,000 (2021: RM666,687,000) or 42% (2021: 74%) of its portfolio of securities.

 The Bank's liquidity and funding position is supported by the Bank's significant deposit base.
 The deposit base primarily comprises of current and term deposits.
 Although the current account deposit is payable on demand, it has historically provided stable sources of funding.
-The Bank's reputation, earnings capacity, financial, capital strength and competitive deposit rates are core attributes to preserve depositors' confidence and to ensure stability in liquidity.
+The Bank's reputation, earnings capacity, financial, capital strength and competitive deposit rates are core attributes to preserve depositors' confidence and to ensure stablility in liquidity.
 The Bank accesses the wholesale markets by taking money market deposits to meet short-term obligations and to maintain its presence in the local money market space.
 The Bank has also obtained a Liquidity Support Letter from its Parent Bank and has given full support of fund related to any liquidity matter at any time.